ml4a/ml4a-ofx/apps/README.md

-## Applications
+#@ Applications

 Specific instructions for running each application are included in a README inside each app folder.
 A description of each application follows:
+---

+#### AudioClassifier

+Train a classifier on microphone audio recordings.

-#### tSNE-images
+#### AudioTSNEViewer

 View a collection of audio samples organized via t-SNE on extracted audio features.
 Works both on a collection (folder) of individual files, or a single audio file which can is segmented by onsets or beats.

-#### tSNE-audio

-View a collection of audio samples organized via t-SNE on extracted audio features.
-Works both on a collection (folder) of individual files, or a single audio file which can is segmented by onsets or beats.

-#### tSNE-images-manual (TBD)

-(to-do) The same as tSNE-images, but uses ofxCcv and ofxTSNE to do the analysis entirely within openFrameworks.

-#### ConvnetOSC
+#### ConvnetClassifier

-Send the fc7 activations of a trained convnet over OSC.
+Train an image classifier on a webcam feed.

 #### ConvnetViewer

 View the activations of a trained convnet.

-In the future, this may be merged with ConvnetOSC as a single application which enables viewing, encoding, sending OSC, and importing image sets.
+#### DoodleClassifier

+Similar to convnet classifier, but optimized toward classifying images of hand-drawings.

+#### FaceClassifier

+Train a model and do real time classification of face poses.

+#### FaceDTW

+Perform facial gestures over time and classify them using Dynamic Time Warping.

+#### FaceRegressor

+Train a model and do real time regression of face poses.

+#### ImageTSNEViewer

+View a collection of images organized via t-SNE on extracted features from a convnet, where the feature extraction is done from a python script and the results are imported into the app.

+#### ImageTSNELive

+The same as ImageTSNEViewer (above), but handles the feature extraction and t-SNE assignment internally, and optionally allows for assignment to grid.

 #### ReverseImageSearch

 Search for most similar images in an image collection, given a query image.
 Analyze it first, then save the results for real-time browsing.

-#### ConvnetClassifier

-Use the fc7 activations of a trained convnet to make your own classifier using [ofxGrt](https://github.com/nickgillian/ofxGrt).

-#### FaceClassifier
+#### ReverseImageSearchFast

-Train a model and do real time classification with [ofxGrt](https://github.com/nickgillian/ofxGrt) and [ofxFaceTracker2](https://github.com/HalfdanJ/ofxFaceTracker2).
+Fast search and retrieval of similar images in a database to a query image, webcam feed, video, or screengrabber.

-#### FaceDTW
+#### ReverseObjectSearchFast

-Perform facial gestures over time and classify them using Dynamic Time Warping with [ofxGrt](https://github.com/nickgillian/ofxGrt) and [ofxFaceTracker2](https://github.com/HalfdanJ/ofxFaceTracker2).
+Fast search and retrieval of similar images in a database to multiple objects found in a query image, webcam feed, video, or screengrabber.

-#### FaceRegressor
+#### SimpleRegression

-Train a model and do real time regression with [ofxGrt](https://github.com/nickgillian/ofxGrt) and [ofxFaceTracker2](https://github.com/HalfdanJ/ofxFaceTracker2).

-###SimpleRegression

-Boiled down example showing how to train a model and do real time regression with [ofxGrt](https://github.com/nickgillian/ofxGrt) with mouse position as the input.
+Boiled down example showing how to train a model and do real time regression with mouse position as the input.

+#### YoloLive

+Do real-time object detection from 9000 classes on a webcam feed, video, or screengrabber.